 I have to admit that baking may not be the healthiest of pastimes, if you do too much of it.
 With all of that butter, cream and sugar, and the calories associated with it it’s hardly diet food.

 But to me baking is as much about sharing as the baking itself and thankfully I have neighbours, not to mention family and friends, who are happy to try my bakes.

-Being a food blogger, and one who predominantly bakes cupcakes, cakes and pastries, not to mention the occasional batch of fudge, it’d be easy to allow the pounds to pile on and the waistline increase!
-Thankfully I have some great neighbours, not to mention family and friends, who are happy to try our bakes ?.
+Being a food blogger, and one who bakes cupcakes, cakes and pastries, not to mention the occasional batch of fudge, it’d be easy to allow the pounds to pile on and the waistline increase!
+So I am gratfeul to them for helping out.

 But I’ve found it fun to temper the ‘naughtiness’ by substituting the butter with olive oil.
 Regulars to Only Crumbs Remain may recall the pastries of our Vegan Beetroot & Lentil Pie, Apple Rose Tart and Pear pearand Almond Tart were made with oil rather than butter with great success.